-The 152,231,899 shares that may be resold and/or issued into the public markets pursuant to this prospectus represent approximately 88% of the shares of our common stock outstanding as of March 31, 2022 (after giving effect to the issuance of the Option Shares, Public Warrant Shares and Private Warrant Shares).
-The Selling Securityholders will determine the timing, pricing and rate at which they sell such shares into the public market and such sales could have a significant negative impact on the trading price of our common stock.
-Although the current trading price or our common stock is significantly below \$10.00 per share, which was the sales price for units in the Growth Capital Acquisition Corp. initial public offering, certain of the Selling Securityholders have an incentive to sell because they purchased shares and/or warrants at prices below the initial public offering price and/or below the current trading price of our securities.
+In addition, we have filed a separate registration statement registering the issuance to and resale by certain third parties unrelated to Lincoln Park of certain shares of common stock and/or warrants issued prior to, or in connection with, the Business Combination.
+The shares being registered for resale by certain third parties unrelated to Lincoln Park into the public markets pursuant to such separate registration statement represent a substantial majority of the number of shares of our common stock outstanding as of March 31, 2022.
+Once such separate registration statement is effective, the shareholders selling pursuant to such separate registration statement will determine the timing, pricing and rate at which they sell such shares into the public market and such sales could have a significant negative impact on the trading price of our common stock.
+Although the current trading price or our common stock is significantly below \$10.00 per share, which was the sales price for units in the Growth Capital Acquisition Corp. initial public offering, certain of the investors who have resale rights under such separate registration statement have an incentive to sell because they purchased shares and/or warrants at prices below the initial public offering price.
 Sales by such investors may prevent the trading price of our securities from exceeding the initial public offering price and may cause the trading prices of our securities to experience a further decline.

-In addition, we filed a registration statement registering the resale of up to 14,700,000 shares that may be resold into the public markets by Lincoln Park (as defined below).
-Any sales of such shares into the public market could have a significant negative impact on the trading price of our common stock.
-This impact may be heighted by the fact that sales to Lincoln Park will generally be at prices below the then current trading price of our common stock.
-If the trading price of our common stock does not recover or experiences a further decline, sales of shares of common stock to Lincoln Park pursuant to the Purchase Agreement (as defined below) may be a less attractive source of capital and/or may not allow us to raise capital at rates that would be possible if the trading price of our common stock were higher.
+If the trading price of our common stock does not recover or experiences a further decline, sales of shares of common stock to Lincoln Park pursuant to the Purchase Agreement may be a less attractive source of capital and/or may not allow us to raise capital at rates that would be possible if the trading price of our common stock were higher.